Potowai/PokemonDLE/README.md

+## 🧑‍💻 About

+PokemonDLE is a playful guessing game for Pokémon fans, inspired by Wordle.
+Built for speed, fun, and accessibility—challenge yourself and your friends!
 <h1 align="center">⚡️ PokemonDLE</h1>

 PokemonDLE is a fast, modern, and fun Pokémon guessing game inspired by Wordle, built with React, TypeScript, and Tailwind CSS.
 Test your Pokémon knowledge by searching, comparing, and guessing Pokémon each day!